Rintel/Schiffe-Quiz/README.md

-# Schiffe Quiz
+# XML - Schiffe Quiz

+This application is based on ReactJS, in ordner to run the application see the getting started section:

 Getting Started
 ---------------

-Clone the repository and run these commands in the shell.
+Clone the repository, navivate to it and run the following shell commands.

 ```shell
 $ npm install